 Eugenia’s VR dance preview, Lithium Hindsight, is a work-in-progress.
 She is keen to reach out to others interested in her work who have the condition.
 Her academic research for her PhD explores: How can phenomenology can be applied to create dance pathographies for virtual reality environments about adolescent bipolar disorder?

 Eugenia will be writing about her research and experiences with adolescent bipolar disorder for Mental Ideas.
-She’ll also be a guest (in person, not just virtually!) on the Virtually Eugenia: Bipolar & Creativity episode of our Mental Ideas Podcast, which broadcasts on RTHK Radio 3 in 2020 and will be returning to the show as a guest in 2022.
+She was a guest (in person – not just virtually!) on the Virtually Eugenia: Bipolar & Creativity episode of our Mental Ideas Podcast for RTHK Radio 3 in 2020 and will be returning to the show as a guest in 2022.